awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 If your application doesn't require a specific version of Kubernetes, we recommend that you use the latest available Kubernetes version that's supported by Amazon EKS for your clusters\.
 As new Kubernetes versions become available in Amazon EKS, we recommend that you proactively update your clusters to use the latest available version\.
 For instructions on how to update your cluster, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
 For more information about Kubernetes releases, see [Amazon EKS Kubernetes release calendar](#kubernetes-release-calendar) and [Amazon EKS version support and FAQ](#version-deprecation)\.

 **Note**
-Starting with the Kubernetes version `1.23` launch, officially published Amazon EKS AMIs will include `containerd` as the only runtime\.
-Kubernetes version `1.18`–`1.21` use Docker as the default runtime\.
+Starting with the Kubernetes version `1.24` launch, officially published Amazon EKS AMIs will include `containerd` as the only runtime\.
+Kubernetes version `1.18`–`1.23` use Docker as the default runtime\.
 However, these versions have a bootstrap flag option that you can use test out your workloads on any supported cluster with `containerd`\.
 For more information, see [Amazon EKS is ending support for `Dockershim`](dockershim-deprecation.md)\.

-## Kubernetes`1.22`<a name="kubernetes-1.22"></a>
+## Kubernetes 1\.22<a name="kubernetes-1.22"></a>

 Kubernetes `1.22` is now available in Amazon EKS\.
 For more information about Kubernetes `1.22`, see the [official release announcement](https://kubernetes.io/blog/2021/08/04/kubernetes-1-22-release-announcement/)\.
 + Kubernetes `1.22` removes a number of APIs that are no longer available\.
 You might need to make changes to your application before you upgrade to Amazon EKS version `1.22`\.
 Follow the [Kubernetes version `1.22` prerequisites](update-cluster.md#update-1.22) carefully before updating your cluster\.